trulyronak/unipile-node-sdk/README.md

 ## Account_Connection

-You can connect multiple accounts easyly
+You can easily connect multiple accounts

 - Generate a Hosted Auth Wizard link